urs-of-the-backwoods/HGamer3D/README.md

 News
 ----
+- Release branch 0.4 is now ready to be tested and comes with live testing possibilities
+- Check Examples/EcsAPI !
+-
 - HGamer3D now works on 64 bit Linux
 - Fixes of various build problems, April 2014, see new install instructions on http://www.hgamer3d.org/Install.html
 - Version 0.3.x published on master, changes keep 0.3.x compatibility